tiprankstipranks

 Our results of operations may be adversely impacted by foreign currency exchange rate risk

-Many contracts that we service from delivery centers or with remote employees based outside of the United States are typically priced, invoiced, and paid in U.S. and Australian dollars, British pounds, or Euros, while the costs incurred to deliver these services are incurred in the functional currencies of the country of operations.
+Many contracts that we service from delivery centers or with remote employees that are based outside of the United States are typically priced, invoiced, and paid in U.S. and Australian dollars, British pounds, or Euros, while the costs incurred to deliver these services are incurred in the functional currencies of the country of operations.
 The fluctuations between the currencies of the contract and operating currencies present foreign currency exchange risks.
-Furthermore, because our financial statements are denominated in U.S. dollars, but approximately 14% of our revenue is derived from contracts denominated in other currencies, our results of operations could be adversely affected if the U.S. dollar strengthens significantly against foreign currencies.
+Furthermore, because our financial statements are denominated in U.S. dollars, and approximately 15% of our revenue is derived from contracts denominated in other currencies, our results of operations could be adversely affected if the U.S. dollar strengthens significantly against foreign currencies.
 While we hedge at various levels against the effect of exchange rate fluctuations, we can provide no assurance that we will be able to continue to successfully manage this foreign currency exchange risk and avoid adverse impacts on our business, financial condition, and results of operations.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.